yong0112/ip/AI.md

 # AI Usage Guide
 //This document adapted from [@Jayyyyy25's AI.md](https://github.com/Jayyyyy25/ip/blob/master/AI.md)

+## Week 3
+- **Tool used**: GitHub Copilot
+- **Task**: Used Copilot to auto-complete code snippets.
+- **Outcome**:
+    - Copilot suggested code completions that were often relevant and saved me time typing.
+    - I reviewed and modified the suggestions to fit my specific needs.
+- **Time saved**: ~30 minutes.
+- **Observations**: Sometimes the suggestions were not exactly what I needed, but they provided a good starting point.

 ## Week 5
 - **Tool used**: ChatGPT
 - **Task**: Asked ChatGPT for suggestions on implementing the extension feature.